2022 North Louisiana High School Fishing League Rules, Guidelines, and Expectations

-- INTERPRETATION & ENFORCEMENT • Updated November 2019.
+1. INTERPRETATION & ENFORCEMENT • Updated October, 2021.
 Interpretation and enforcement of these rules will be left exclusively to a Rules committee member or designated Tournament Director.
 Decisions of the rules committee are final in all matters and are not subject to appeal.
 Each contestant and coach agrees to report any rule violation to the designated tournament director immediately upon discovery of the violation.
 Failure to report violations may be cause for disqualification.
-The violation of a tournament rule may result in weight loss (late penalty, dead-fish penalty and short-fish penalty), disqualification from the entire tournament or, in an extreme circumstance, ineligibility to participate in future High School Fishing tournaments.
+The violation of a tournament rule may result in weight loss (late penalty, dead-fish penalty and short- fish penalty), disqualification from the entire tournament or, in an extreme circumstance, ineligibility to participate in future High School Fishing tournaments.
 If a Team is under review of a rules violation, the respective Club will be also reviewed and put on notice.
-Protests are to be made in writing/verbal before final team is weighed in on tournament day.
+Protests are to be made in writing/ verbal before final team is weighed in on tournament day.
 Appeals will be made to the designated rules committee for final ruling if not resolved by the Tournament Director.

 - Violation of or failure to comply with any of the rules for the current High School Fishing season.

 - Consumption and/or possession of alcoholic beverages or any kind of mind-altering substance during registration, the pre-tournament meeting or during tournament hours extending through the weigh-in procedure.

 - Abuse of, or addiction to, mind-altering substances.

 - Suspension/disqualification, probation or ban from any tournament or fishing organization.